navikt/pam-import-api/docs/index.md

 ## Ad preview and status
 In arbeidsplassen every ad is manually checked, if it doesn't follow [NAVs guideline](https://www.nav.no/no/bedrift/rekruttering/relatert-informasjon/stillingsregistrering) it will be rejected.
-You can check your ad if is is approved or rejected using this:
+You can check your ad if it is approved or rejected using this:

 ```
 GET https://arbeidsplassen-api.nav.no/stillingsimport/api/v1/adminstatus/{providerId}/{reference}